 The researcher illustrates the constraints some people impose to themselves in order to keep the pleasure of smoking.
 Examples with stories of smoker Leo (23 y.o.) for whom the carbon monoxide is the main contaminent to get rid of after smoking, Fanny (24 y.o.) who witnesses the gradual deterioration of her skin, the “transformations as damage in progress” and “fights to counter or repair them“.

-Discussion comes to how to get a healthier live without loosing the pleasure of smoking?
+Discussion comes to how to get a healthier life without loosing the pleasure of smoking?

 Based on examples, the author illustrates changes in consumers’ choices with the raise of consciousness about the harm smoking is doing to themselves, and reports people turning to RYO tobacco use to cut down with use of traditional cigarettes, “opting for 100% tobacco without additives, flavor agents or coloring, purchasing organic hemp paper, or even switching to smoking (presumably less addictive) marijuana.”